krishnasagar14/street_parking/README.md

 3. You can execute and check unit tests via executing tests.sh script file.
 4. Access API swagger docs at : http://localhost:8000/docs
 5. Street spots data is pre-populated.
+6. Application configs is divided as per sandbox - local, prod(for production)

 ## Unit tests coverage: